CCS-voidBird/PhD_Notebook/Month3.md

 + Try to build ResNet (Residual Network)
 + Create separated train dataset and test dataset (For both GBLUP and DL) by region and years.
 (DONE)
 + Build a tool for managing sugarcane data (in future can solve more species) [DONE]
++ Upload data to Wiener and make subsets.